benimprojem/Nim-Programing-Language/readme.md

 ```

-3. Data Type Bridging
+### 3. Data Type Bridging
 NIMBLE uses safe type bridging for FFI.
-The programmer is expected to use the NIMBLE types (i32, f64, str, *T) appropriately with the corresponding C types (int, double, char*, void*).
+The programmer is expected to use the NIMBLE types (i32, f64, str, *T) appropriately with the corresponding C types (i32, double, char*, void*).
 ```
 NIMBLE Type, C Equivalent, Description
-"i32, u64","int, unsigned long long", Size matching is important.
+"i32, u64","i32, unsigned long long", Size matching is important.
 "f32, f64","float, double", Standard floating-point types.
 *T, T* (Pointer), Corresponds to raw memory addresses. str, const char*, For readable string data (conversion may be required if the NIMBLE string format is different).
 ```

-4. Unsafe Area (unsafe)
+### 4. Unsafe Area (unsafe)
 Because FFI calls inherently allow unsafe operations (working with raw pointers, memory management),
 NIMBLE code that calls FFI may need to be enclosed in unsafe blocks.